EricTrainingRev/240930-JWA/Study Guides/Levels of Testing Study Guide.md

     - page loading takes a long time
 - Accessibility features don't work correctly

+## System Testing

+### Typical Objectives
+System Testing involves verifying that functional and non-functional requirements are met when all systems are working together in an application.
+This includes the database, back end, front end, and supporting cloud infrastructure.
+Good System Testing can reveal novel defects that are undetectable by lower level testing, and a robust System Testing suite helps create confidence in the system as a whole.

+### Common Types of System Testing
+- End to End testing
+    - verifying user actions can complete User Stories by fulfilling  Acceptance Criteria
+- Performance testing
+    - verifying the application is responsive withing contractual obligations
+    - verifying the application has the scaling potential as planned
+- Load testing
+    - verifying the application can handle the expected number of users
+- Compatibility Testing
+    - verifying the application works in different environments
+        - different browsers
+        - different operating systems
+- Penetration Testing
+    - verifying the security of the application is robust enough to withstands well known attacks

+### Typical Defects
+- Incorrect or unexpected functional behavior
+- System does not conform to specifications
+- Inability to complete all parts of end-to-end tasks
+- Performance does not meet minimal requirements
+- Application does not meet security requirements
+- Cloud environment does not scale appropriately

 # Types of Tests Revisited & Updated
 - **Functional**
   - broad category of tests, relates to features that a user can use (i.e. WHAT the system does)